The Server Rack

 The next morning it was 10 minutes work to mount a pair of brackets I had lying around.

-The LC16s has optional mounting brackets but is only 43 cm wide.
-On these wide 'rails' it slid right in.
-The rest of the stuff is simply posed in top.
+wide 'rails' it slid right in.
+The rest of the stuff is simply posed in

 And done!